 Daughter #3- Cheshire Cat

-Sorry the photos are not up to par.
-I only had 3 children, so this was a long time ago before I had a cell phone to do my fancy photo taking for me.
-When we do a family costume, we often mix and match store-bought costumes and some DIY.
+The photos are not as high quality since this was a long time ago before I had a cell phone and a mirrorless camera to do my fancy photo taking for me.
+But you get the gist.

-Adding accessories can make the costumes stand out, too.
+Adding accessories can make costumes stand out, too.
 I bought striped tights for Mad Hatter just to make it crazier, and I made sure Alice in Wonderland was wearing Mary Jane shoes.
 When we had to switch to warm weather costumes for Florida, I just removed tights and added cute socks.

-I hope you’ll enjoy this series.
 I’m thankful all my children still enjoy having a family Halloween costume theme.
 They like to give their input and help find the pieces for their costumes.
 I love the memories and cherish the family time.
 Family and group themes are not hard to do.
 For more family themed Halloween costumes, check out our Avengers family costumes, family 101 Dalmatians costume with Cruella De Vil, or more easy costume ideas for mom and kids.